There are two main types of lung cancer: non-small cell

 carcinoma may spread to nearby lymph nodes or to other

-are large cell.2 This type often begins near the
+Large cell carcinoma.
+This type often begins near the

 surface of the lung and usually is large when diagnosed.
 Large cell carcinoma